-For procurement of goods and services for contracts estimated to cost US\$2,500 or more, the MSMEs will be required to provide 3 (three) relevant quotations and a detailed specification of the proposed purchase review and approval.
-If three viable, competitive quotations cannot be obtained, a justification should be documented prior to NRPB consent.
+For procurement of goods and services for contracts estimated to cost US\$2,500 or more, the MSMEs will be required to provide 3 (three) relevant quotations from different suppliers and a detailed specification of the proposed purchase review and approval.
+If three viable, competitive quotations from different suppliers cannot be obtained, a justification should be documented prior to NRPB consent.
+Justification will be assessed by the NRPB, and where needed guidance of the World Bank will be requested.